City of London Self Guided Walk

 We left stage 2 of our walk crossing the Millennium Bridge from St Paul's Cathedral over to the south bank of the Thames.

 Two buildings will have caught your eye on the opposite south bank of the River Thames as you crossed the bridge.
 The large square building is the Tate Modern Art Gallery, a former electricity generating station for London.
+Slightly to the left is the medieval building of Shakespeare's Globe Theatre.

 Tate Modern is the national gallery of international modern art and also houses a collection of British art from the 1500s.
-The buildings vast size becomes apparent when you enter via the dramatic turbine hall which is 152 metres long!
+The building's vast size becomes apparent when you enter via the dramatic turbine hall which is 152 metres long!

 The collection of modern and contemporary art represents all the major movements from Fauvism.
 It includes important masterpieces by both Picasso and Matisse and surrealist works by Dalí, Ernst, Magritte and Mirò.